Head of Research Group

-The scientific work is performed in collaboration with other laboratories of the Institute of Experimental Medicine.
+The Experimental Pathology Group was established in November 2013.
+It carries out scientific work in collaboration with other laboratories of the Institute of Experimental Medicine.

-- Development of experimental models of pathologies appropriate in translational medicine context.
+- Developing the experimental models of diseases appropriate for translational medicine tasks

-- Morpho-functional screening of acute and chronic organotoxicity and inorganic and organic materials proposed as substrates for the synthesis of parenteral carriers for targeted drug delivery.
+- Morphological screening of acute and chronic toxicity of inorganic and organic materials, proposed as matrices for dispersed drug delivery systems

-- Development of methods for monitoring and visualization of permeability, accumulation in target organs and excretion of exogenous dispersed nanoparticles of various materials proposed as a transport for targeted drug delivery.
+- Developing the methods for monitoring and visualizing permeability, biodistribution in target organs and bioelimination of exogenous dispersed particles of nano and submicron sizes proposed as a means of drug delivery

-- Currently we conduct the studies to assess the impact of various nanoscale carriers on internal organs histology (liver, spleen, kidney, brain).
-We found that a single intravenous infusion of silicon and silica nanoparticles leads to the formation of granulomas in reticuloendothelial system organs.
-Morphometric analysis showed that the granulomas total area wasn’t reduced from 5th to 60th day after infusion of the nanoparticles.
-These data allow us to suggest that the nanoscale inorganic carriers do not have an optimum biodegradation profile for drug carriers’ use.
-Currently we plan the mortem examination to assess the chronic toxicity of nanoparticles organo-silica.
+- Currently, the studies are underway to assess the effect of various nanoscale carriers on the histological picture of internal organs (liver, spleen, lungs, kidney, brain).
+It was found that a single intravenous infusion of silicon and silica nanoparticles leads to the formation of foreign-body granulomas in the organs of the reticuloendothelial system.
+Morphometric analysis showed that the total area of granulomas did not decrease from 5 to 60 days after the infusion of nanoparticles.
+These findings suggest that inorganic nanoscale carriers do not have an optimal biodegradation profile to be used as drug carriers.
+At present, a pathomorphological study is planned to assess the chronic toxicity of organically modified silica nanoparticles.

-- Department of Pathological Anatomy and Research Centre Laboratories of Pavlov State Medical University
+- Laboratories of Pathology, Hearing and Speech, Research Centre of Pavlov First St. Petersburg State Medical University

-- Institute of Macromolecular Compounds of Russian Academy of Sciences
+- Laboratory of Natural Polymers, Institute of Macromolecular Compounds, Russian Academy of Sciences